runemadsen/github-oauth/README.md

     # when the user comes back from the github authorization url
     get '/oauth' do
+      # this callback_url will get called with a "code" param.
-      # save the token in a session. append this token to all calls to the github api
+      # grab the token using this code param, and just append this token to all calls to the github api
       session[:access_token] = GithubOAuth.token('github_client_id', 'github_client_secret', params[:code])
       redirect '/'
     end